I keep servers running so you can sleep

 About me

-I started messing with networks and Linux servers back when dial-up was still a thing.
+I got into networks and Linux servers back when dial-up was still a thing.
 Over the years I moved from cables and racks to VMs, then containers, and now Kubernetes clusters.
-The tools changed but the goal stayed the same: keep things running.
+The tools changed but the goal stayed the same: keep things running and spend as little as possible doing it.

 What I do